topmonks/heureka-extension/README.md

 # Porovnavac cen
-While buying product on Alza.cz this extension will check product price on Heureka.cz and prompt you to buy product on it instead.
+While buying product on Alza.cz or Alza.sk, this extension will check product price on Heureka.cz or Heureka.sk and prompt you to buy product on it instead.
 But only if it's cheaper...

 ![example](https://github.com/topmonks/heureka-extension/raw/master/example.png)